-Heading to the UK to visit the historic landmarks, explore vibrant cities, or enjoy the beautiful countryside, having the right travel insurance ensures peace of mind while you travel.
-Make your adventure worry-free, get 1Cover Travel Insurance, the One thing you need when One thing goes wrong.
+Heading to the UK to visit the historic landmarks, explore vibrant cities, or enjoy the beautiful countryside, having the right UK travel insurance ensures peace of mind while you travel.
+Make your adventure worry-free and get 1Cover Travel Insurance for the UK, the One thing you need when One thing goes wrong.

 Yes, of course.
 If you want to extend your policy while you’re in the UK, the easiest way to do this is via the Policy Manager.